shahanneda/nanim/README.md

 ```

 ### To render your animation:
-- run with `nanim <file-name>` where file name is the file name of your animation file
+- run with `nanim <file-name>` for example `nanim animation.py` where file name is the file name of your animation file
 - running `nanim -h` will give you a list of options

 ### List of all functions callable on objects